web-platform-tests/rfcs/rfcs/interop_2022.md

 [Query for `interop-2021-*`](https://wpt.fyi/results/?label=master&label=experimental&product=chrome&product=firefox&product=safari&aligned&q=label%3Ainterop-2021-aspect-ratio%20or%20label%3Ainterop-2021-flexbox%20or%20label%3Ainterop-2021-grid%20or%20label%3Ainterop-2021-position-sticky%20or%20label%3Ainterop-2021-transforms)

+### Updating the tests

+No test suite is perfect, and there will likely be a need to add, remove or rewrite tests during the course of the year.
+To suggest such non-trivial changes that would benefit from review, file an issue on the [interop-2022 repo](https://github.com/web-platform-tests/interop-2022).
+The [interop-2022 team](https://github.com/orgs/web-platform-tests/teams/interop-2022) will discuss at least monthly, and make decisions based on consensus.
+Anyone who would like to contribute to the Interop 2022 effort is welcome to join this team.

 ### Metrics

 Scores (between 0% and 100%) will be computed from test suite pass rates for each focus area and the effort as a whole.
 In total there are 15 focus areas, of which 5 are carried forward from Interop 2021.
 All areas are given equal weight, meaning that the new areas make up 2/3 of the score and the old ones 1/3 of the score.